-Admission to the M.O.T.
-Program occurs in late May of each year.
-A Bachelor's Degree is not required for admission into the program.
-Completion of a minimum of 90 semester hours of college credit including the completion of the Pre-Professional Curriculum is required prior to starting the program.
+The academic phase of occupational therapy education begins in late May of each year.
+A Bachelor's Degree is required prior to beginning the program.
+The completion of the Pre-Professional Curriculum is required prior to starting the program.
 Courses may be completed in any regionally accredited community college, college, or university.
+The GRE is not required for admission into the program.